 Six Sigma was created by Motorola and GE.
 Motorola was going downhill, falling behind Nokia in 1998 and being split in two in 2011.
 Another company, 3M, significantly reduced Six Sigma because it was stifling creativity.

 CNN did some analysis of Fortune 500 companies.
-Of the companies that started large Six Sigma programs, 91% have supposedly performed below the average of the S&P500 since.
+Of the companies that started large Six Sigma programs, 91% have supposedly performed below the average of the S&P 500 since.
 Overall, many companies are reducing or have stopped their Six Sigma efforts.
 Please note that by this I mean the original Six Sigma standard deviation approach above, not the Lean Six Sigma described below.

 Six Sigma Now Includes Lean

 Even Six Sigma proponents are aware that the mindless application of the Six Sigma quality requirements are not beneficial.
 However, since then Six Sigma has expanded its scope.
 Nowadays, Six Sigma usually means Lean Six Sigma.
 The Six Sigma community incorporated the approach of lean manufacturing and its toolbox, rebranding it as Lean Six Sigma.
 This lean approach comes originally from Toyota, and lean manufacturing is nothing else than an (often flawed and misunderstood) implementation of the Toyota production system.
-In my opinion, the Lean Six Sigma approach focuses too much on the methods and too little on the outcomes, hence I believe it is less useful than normal Lean..
+In my opinion, the Lean Six Sigma approach focuses too much on the methods and too little on the outcomes, hence I believe it is less useful than normal Lean.

 In any case, Six Sigma is not the only one trying to get in the steering seat of the lean manufacturing bandwagon.
-Total Quality Management (TQM) also offers lean trainings, as does the German work optimization organization REFA, Total Productive Maintenance (TPM), Methods Time Measurement (MTM), and others.
+Total Quality Management (TQM) also offers lean trainings, as does the German work optimization organization REFA, Total Productive Maintenance (TPM), Methods-Time-Measurement (MTM), and others.
 However, Six Sigma is by far the most successful organization doing so, since they had a stroke of genius . . .

 A Stroke of Genius – Black Belt Certifications

-In 1987, Six Sigma trainer Dr. Mikel Harry came up with a new, catchy name for its trainings: Six Sigma Black Belts.
+In 1987, Six Sigma trainer Dr. Mikel Harry came up with a new, catchy name for his trainings: Six Sigma Black Belts.
 Now you don’t just get a certificate, you get a black belt.
 You are now almost a Bruce Lee of lean manufacturing.
 Or maybe not.
 In any case, its allegory to martial arts made Six Sigma trainings quickly become popular.
 Courses for black belts sold like hotcakes.
 Nowadays, there are a number of different belts you can earn, from beginner to champion level:

 - Yellow Belt